Colonel Bleep: Production

 Colonel Bleep was produced by Soundac, Inc. Soundac was originally formed in 1951 in Buffalo, New York by Bobby Nicholson.
 After Nicholson left, Robert D. Buchanan took his place.
 In 1955, Soundac relocated to Miami, Florida.

 A collection of wraparounds for a hosted show illustrated the initial concept of Colonel Bleep: the animated shorts would serve as the framework for a full-service children's variety show, complete with quizzes, riddles and interactive content.
 It may have had a public airing on Colonel Bleep's Buffalo affiliate, WGR-TV (channel 2).

 The show was syndicated by Richard H. Ullman in Buffalo, and the wraparound segment reel was sponsored by the Canadian grocery store chain Loblaws, which had locations in the Buffalo area at the time.

 The show's working title was The Adventures of Colonel Bleep.
 The animation in the show was extraordinarily limited animation, as was typical of TV animation during that era.
 Local newscaster Noah Tyler was the narrator for the show and provided virtually all of the vocal characterizations (most of the characters were mute).
 Jack Schleh directed all of the episodes.
 The design of the series was greatly influenced by the futuristic googie designs of the 1950s and early 1960s: space vehicles included angular designs and large tailfins, boomerangs were frequently incorporated into signs, architecture and some vehicles, and stereotypical atomic symbols were used frequently, particularly to represent Bleep's futomic energy.

 Schleh and Buchanan also produced a series of syndicated physical fitness cartoons for children through Soundac called The Mighty Mister Titan.
 The series premiered on January 1, 1964, with 100 episodes airing.
-Although Colonel Bleep is generally well-regarded today, The Mighty Mister Titan is not.

 Legacy

 Unlike contemporary animated television shorts of the era, which were mostly preserved, practically no original material from the production of Colonel Bleep is known to exist today.
-In the early 1970s, while Jack Schleh was closing Soundac and moving the company's materials to a van, car thieves stole the van.
-Its contents have never turned up.

-Colonel Bleep has probably not been shown on television in the United States since Soundac's closure (and the aforementioned theft of the master films).
 The show aired as late as 1971.
 The copyrights of the show's episodes lapsed, without being renewed, in 1985.
-Two videocassettes from the series were released by Streamline Pictures in 1991, containing most episodes still known to exist at the time (reportedly discovered in the film storage vault of a southwestern U.S. TV station which had formerly aired the show).
+Two videocassettes from the series were released by Streamline Pictures in 1991, containing most episodes still known to exist at the time (reportedly discovered in the film storage vault of a southwestern U.S. TV station which had formerly aired the show during a bankruptcy proceeding).
 Apart from "The Treacherous Pirate", no more episodes were released until August 23, 2005, when Alpha Video released a DVD entitled Colonel Bleep Volume 1.
 The DVD contains 23 episodes, about 20 of which do not appear on earlier video releases.
 Among the known episodes are the series premiere ("Col. Bleep's Arrival on Earth") and a clip show believed to be the series finale ("Test of Friendship").